AMikic33/milestone-project-4/README.md

 - Sign-Up - New users can sign up themselves if they wish to set up an account.
 - User Profile - Each user has their own profile.
 - Users can view their order history from their profile
+- Users can log out at any time from the store by clicking on the logout button
+- Users can add items to the cart while browsing the store, from there they can remove the items or checkout using the Stripe payment management system securely and easily
+- Users can search on the products page for items based on name so that they can narrow down their options
+- Users can choose their country from a pick list to avoid spelling errors

+##### Staff users

+- Create data - Staff users can add new products to the database using a simple form.
+- Eidt data - Staff users can edit existing products to the database using a simple form.
+- Delete data - Staff users can delete existing products by simply klicking delete button.

 #### Features left to be implemented

+- Users will be able to create a wishlist which will notify them if the wished product is in the store
+- Product reviews will be created

 ## Technologies used